 Legal Aid of Middle Tennessee

-The Reentry Attorney provides legal representation to income-eligible clients in civil cases that address barriers to reentry created by interaction with the criminal justice system.
-Legal representation will include a special focus on assisting with criminal records and people of color who have been disproportionately impacted by the criminal justice system.
-Areas of practice may include housing, employment, consumer, health and benefits, and other individual rights-related issues.
-As part of a holistic approach, representation may include administrative advocacy, litigation in state and federal courts, and community education for clients in accordance with LASMTC’s guidelines and priorities and the Rules of Professional Conduct.
-This position is funded in part by and in collaboration with, one or more grants.
+The Health, Benefits, and Education Attorney provides legal representation to income-eligible clients in civil cases in health care, nutrition, education, and Social Security cases.
+As part of a holistic approach, representation may include administrative advocacy, litigation in state and federal courts, and community education for clients in accordance with LAS’ guidelines and priorities and the Rules of Professional Conduct.
+This position is funded in part by, and in collaboration with, our Families Centered Legal Services grant.
 Personnel must adhere to the goals and outcomes detailed in the grant contract.
+Under this grant, the attorney will work closely with low-income families and children on a variety of public benefits cases.
 This position is funded for the duration of the grant and subsequent renewal may result in modification of job duties and responsibilities.

 - Provide high-quality legal representation to individuals in accordance with the Rules of Professional Conduct.